 Serranos, an Austin-based restaurant group has been very transparent with their regular customers on not only how they’re working to support their employees, but also how much they rely on the continued support of their patrons to stay in business.

 Be honest, open, and fair with your audience during these challenging COVID-19 times.
 Shirk away from hiding behind vague promises and statements of being “in this together” without concrete evidence and plans for supporting those who need it.
 Above all, don’t just make it a temporary strategy pivot.
-Honesty, it should remain a top policy in your marketing strategy well into the future.
+Honesty, it should remain a top policy in your effective marketing strategy well into the future.

 We’re All Sharing The Same Experiences